HabanaAI/Setup_and_Install/README.md

 <details>
 <summary>Ubuntu distributions</summary>

-Installing the package with internet connection available allows the network to download and install the required dependencies for the SynapseAI package (apt get and pip install etc.).
+Installing the package with internet connection available allows the network to download and install the required dependencies for the SyanapseAI® package (apt get and pip install etc.).

 * <details>
   <summary>Ubuntu 18.04</summary>